RenderToolbox/mexximp/README.md

 # Installing Assimp

-mexximp depends on Assimp being installed.
-For full Collada support you should get Assimp 3.1.1 or later.
+mexximp depends Assimp.
+For full support of Collada scene files, you should install  Assimp 3.1.1 or later.

 On Linux, your distribution's assimp package might be out of date.
-So you should build from source.
+So you should build Assimp from source.
 Fortunately, this is pretty easy:
  - Get the source code as an [archive](http://www.assimp.org/main_downloads.html) or from [GitHub](https://github.com/assimp/assimp)
  - Unzip or clone the source
  - cd to the source folder